KDomingo owns a ground fogger and has experimented with many different fog techniques.

 The two main factors that affect how low or high your fog will be are the temperature of the fog and the temperature of the surrounding area.
 Basically, think of it like this:

 - The cooler your fog is, the lower it will stay.

-- The cooler you surroundings are, the higher your fog will rise.
+- The cooler your surroundings are, the higher your fog will rise.

 Why?
 There are scientific reasons involving the density of air, but for simplicity, hot air rises and cool air sinks.
 So, if the fog is significantly cooler than its surroundings, it will stay lower for longer.

-Low lying fog is something many people try to achieve.
+Low-lying fog is something many people try to achieve.
 The best way to do this is to cool the fog down by having it travel through ice.
-Some fog machines, such as mine, have a small ice compartment.
-Also, having denser fog juice is important for low lying fog.
+As we discussed earlier, some fog machines, such as mine, have a small ice compartment to facilitate this.
+Also, having denser fog juice is important for low-lying fog (but not absolutely required).

-To the right, I have included two videos demonstrating my fog machine with and without ice.
-Notice how heavy the cold fog is compared to the light un-iced fog.
+Below, I have included two videos demonstrating my fog machine with and without ice.
+Notice how heavy the cold fog is compared to the light, un-iced fog.
 The colder fog stays low and spreads across the floor.
 The fog without ice goes straight up and then begins to spread.